In this article, you’re going to learn the fundamental of dating power dynamics.

 Each entry below is about dating power dynamics.

-Imagine one of them on a continuum in which you either give away power (lose power), or receive power (gain power).
+Imagine each one of them on a continuum in which you either give away power (lose power), or receive power (gain power).

 The left side of the continuums -chasing, investing, showing interest, qualifying, warmth- are low power.